BBP Phase Transition for an Extensive Number of Outliers: Arbitrary Signal Matrices

-{\em Arbitrary Signal Matrices:} Most applications exhibit not a single degenerate signal but many distinct signals.
-In this case solving \eqref{eq:self-consistency-with-sum} becomes more complicated.
-For example, if the signal matrix has $n$ distinct eigenvalues, each of which has an eigenspace with rank that scales linearly with $q$, then \eqref{eq:self-consistency-with-sum} is a polynomial equation of order $2n + 2$.
+Most applications involve not a single degenerate signal but many distinct signals.
+In this case solving Eq.\,\eqref{eq:self-consistency-with-sum} becomes more involved.
+For example, if the signal matrix has $n$ distinct eigenvalues, each with an eigenspace whose rank scales linearly with $q$, then Eq.\,\eqref{eq:self-consistency-with-sum} is a polynomial equation of order $2n + 2$.
+This also becomes clear when expressing the problem via the Green function's inverse~\cite{Silverstein-95-Existence}.
 More generally, for arbitrary signal matrices we have